 In this agent system, there are two ways to dynamically install management information.
 The most common way is to load an MIB into an agent.
-The other way is to use a subagent, which is controlled by the application and is able to register and de-register itself.
-A subagent can register itself for managing a sub-tree (not to be mixed up with erlang:register).
+The other way is to use a sub-agent, which is controlled by the application and is able to register and unregister itself.
+A sub-agent can register itself for managing a sub-tree (not to be mixed up with erlang:register).
 The sub-tree is identified by an Object Identifier.
-When a subagent is registered, it receives all requests for this particular sub-tree and it is responsible for answering them.
-It should also be noted that a subagent can be started and stopped at any time.
+When a sub-agent is registered, it receives all requests for this particular sub-tree and it is responsible for answering them.
+It should also be noted that a sub-agent can be started and stopped at any time.

-Compared to other SNMP agent packages, there is a significant difference in this way of using subagents.
-Other packages normally use subagents to load and unload MIBs in runtime.
-In Erlang, it is easy to load code in runtime and it is possible to load an MIB into an existing subagent.
+Compared to other SNMP agent packages, there is a significant difference in this way of using sub-agents.
+Other packages normally use sub-agents to load and unload MIBs in run-time.
+In Erlang, it is easy to load code in run-time and it is possible to load an MIB into an existing sub-agent.
 It is not necessary to create a new process for handling a new MIB.

-Subagents are used for the following reasons:
+Sub-agents are used for the following reasons:

-- to provide a more complex set-transaction scheme than master agent - to avoid unnecessary process communication - to provide a more lightweight mechanism for loading and unloading MIBs in runtime - to provide interaction with other SNMP agent toolkits.
+- to provide a more complex set-transaction scheme than master agent - to avoid unnecessary process communication - to provide a more lightweight mechanism for loading and unloading MIBs in run-time - to provide interaction with other SNMP agent toolkits.

-Refer to the chapter Advanced Agent Topics [page 65] in this User's Guide for more information about these topics.
+Refer to the chapter Advanced Agent Topics [page 66] in this User's Guide for more information about these topics.

-The communication protocol between subagents is the normal message passing which is used in distributed Erlang systems.
-This implies that subagent communication is very efficient compared to SMUX, DPI, AgentX, and similar protocols.
+The communication protocol between sub-agents is the normal message passing which is used in distributed Erlang systems.
+This implies that sub-agent communication is very efficient compared to SMUX, DPI, AgentX, and similar protocols.